 - Endocrine glands have a good blood supply as when they make hormones they need to get them into the bloodstream (specifically the blood plasma) as soon as possible so they can travel around the body to the target organs to bring about the response

 - Hormones only affect cells with target receptors that the hormone can bind to.
 These are either found on the cell membrane, or inside cells.
-Receptors have to be complementary to hormones for their to be an effect.
+Receptors have to be complementary to hormones for there to be an effect.